 Inventing the Empathy Toy®

 As a design student, Ilana knew all about the importance of Empathy.
-As most industrial design students learn, empathy is the beginning of the design process and Ilana had a big design challenge ahead of her.
+Empathy is the beginning of the design process and Ilana had a big design challenge ahead of her.
 Partnered with the Canadian National Institute for the Blind (CNIB), Ilana was given a brief – to design a navigational aid for the visually impaired.

 She jokes that her school thought she was going to design a blackberry with really big buttons, but instead Ilana took a different approach.
 After reading about visual impairment for a few days she decided instead to speak to those living with visual impairment, as well as their friends and family.